 Imagine playing a game where you have the option to sacrifice a whole rook to get two whole bishops, what do you do?
 This is an interesting situation that a lot of people have found themselves into but cannot take advantage.

-This article will help you in this problem, here is what I know:
+This article will help you in this situations like this.
+So far, here is what I know:

 Two bishops are better than one rook.
 Two bishops at the center of the board covers a total of 28 squares.
 The rook only covers 15 squares in the center.
 The two bishops are better than a single rook if both are fully active.
 Two bishops are equal to 6 points while a rook is only equal to 5 points.